-This interventional experimental research was conducted at surgical Unit II ward-05, Liaquat University Hospital Jamshoro, from January to December 2018, using non-probability consecutive sampling techniques.
-All diagnosed cases of both sexes. uncomplicated 3rd and 4th-degree hemorrhoids aged 18 years and over, were included in the study.
-Diagnosed cases of 1st or 2nd-degree 4th-degree 3rd complicated hemorrhoids. and hemorrhoids, associated anorectal pathology, and severe comorbidities, and those who refused to participate in the study were excluded.
-All included patients had undergone hemorrhoidectomy with or without lateral internal Sphincterotomy under spinal anesthesia.
+This Interventional experimental research was carried out at surgical Unit II ward-05, Liaquat University Hospital Jamshoro, from January to December 2018 with non-probability consecutive sampling techniques.
+All diagnosed cases of both sexes, uncomplicated 3rd and 4th-degree hemorrhoids aged 18 years and over were included in the study.
+Diagnosed cases of 1st or 2nd-degree hemorrhoids, complicated 3rd and 4th-degree hemorrhoids, associated anorectal pathology, severe comorbidities, and those who refused to participate in the study were excluded.
+All included patients had undergone hemorrhoidectomy with or without lateral internal sphincterotomy under spinal anesthesia.

-Data Collection Procedure: This research was conducted at Liaquat University Of Medical & Health Sciences (LUMHS) Jamshoro.
-Informed consent was obtained from patients who met the inclusion criteria.
+Data Collection Procedure: This research was carried out at Liaquat University Of Medical & Health Sciences (LUMHS) Jamshoro.
+Patients who met the inclusion criteria were informed consent was obtained.
 All included cases were divided into two groups according to the lottery procedure.
-Group A cases were operated on by hemorrhoidectomy only without LIS.
-Group B was operated on and bv hemorrhoidectomy together with LIS.
-The operations were performed by experienced surgeons with more than five years of experience.
-All data on age, gender, duration of illness, and degree of hemorrhoids were documented.
+Group A cases were operated on by hemorrhoidectomy only without LIS, and Group B was operated on by hemorrhoidectomy together with LIS.
+The operations were performed by experienced surgeons with more than 5 years of experience.
+All data on age, gender, duration of illness, degree of hemorrhoids were documented.
 The prophylactic antibiotic was administered preoperatively.
 Postoperatively, both groups received a similar standard protocol for controlling postoperative pain.
-Patients were advised to take a Sitz bath with laxatives and spongol husk twice daily.
+Patients were advised to take a Sitz bath with laxatives and spongol husk twice a day.
 Patients were discharged 48-72 hours after surgery and received oral antibiotics plus laxatives and spongol husk twice a day.
 Follow-ups were scheduled weekly for up to 1 month.
 All the data was entered into the performa.